 This means holding healthy boundaries with others, expecting reciprocity in relationships, and knowing what you need to put yourself first.

-However, many of us go through painful and belittling experiences that makes it hard for us to have robust self-worth.
+However, many of us go through painful and belittling experiences that make it hard for us to have robust self-worth.

 Signs You’re Experiencing Low Self-Worth

 Perhaps you suspect that your self-worth isn't all that it could be, and you've started to wonder what kind of impact that might be having on your mental health and your self-knowledge.